PhilippPaulsen/die-welt-der-formen/README_12_25.md

 - Ensure active navigation states are clearly visible.
 - Check DE / EN parity (structure, tone, hierarchy).
 - Standardize page titles and headings.
-- Add a short “What is this page?” introduction to:
+- Add a short “What is this page?” editorial introduction to:
-  - Harmony of Forms
+  - Harmony of Forms (edition / reference text)
-  - World of Forms
+  - World of Forms (systematic documentation of generative principles)
 - Visually separate:
   - introduction
   - main content